Hyperproof/hypersync-sdk/doc/005-data-sources.md

 ## Custom Data Sources

-For services that do not expose data as REST, or for services that use certain REST patterns that are incompatible with RestDataSourceBase (e.g. using POST to retrieve data), the Hypersync SDK makes it possible to create a custom data source.
+For services that do not expose data as REST, or for services that use certain REST patterns that are incompatible with RestDataSourceBase, the Hypersync SDK makes it possible to create a custom data source.

 To begin, define your data source class using one of the patterns below.